-Be Better or Be Bigger (Part 1)?
+Be Better or Be Bigger?
 In Blackboard Fridays Episode 35, Jacob talks about Growth Planning.
 Need this implemented into your business?
 Talk to the international business advisor who can do exactly that – Contact Jacob, Learn More, or Subscribe for Updates.

-On my live webinar a few weeks ago, I challenged those who attended about whether their immediate focus in business was ‘Be Better’ with their existing resources, or ‘Be Bigger’ by growing the size of their business engine.
+In previous episodes, and once while dressed as Business Santa Claus, I have challenged you to decide whether your immediate focus in business is to ‘Be Better’ with your existing resources, or ‘Be Bigger’ by growing the size of your business engine.

 Of course, everybody wants to ‘Be Both’.
 Which is achievable, just not by trying to do both at the same time.